Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 Also referred to as the ‘pay as you earn Scheme in contrast to the scheduled annual tax payment tax procedures, Advance Tax is paid on a Presumptive basis.

-Taxpayers, Businesses, Salaried Individuals, and freelancers with tax liabilities during the current financial year are greater than Rs 10,000 needed to pay advance tax in four instalments throughout the financial year in which they earn income.
+Taxpayers, Businesses, Salaried Individuals, and freelancers with tax liabilities during the current financial year greater than Rs 10,000 need to pay advance tax in four instalments throughout the financial year in which they earn income.

 Payment of Advance Tax: Self-employed and businessmen